oshadmon/Udemy/blockchain/travel_rule.md

 9. Which document contains the full definition of a VASP according to FATF?

 FATF Guidance for a Risk-based Approach to Virtual Assets and Virtual Asset Service Providers

+## Exam II
+1. What is a significant challenge in identifying a counterparty VASP in cryptocurrency transactions?

+Lack of standardized global systems for verifying identities

+2. What approach is recommended to enhance the accuracy of counterparty identification?

+Combining self-declaration by the customer and advanced blockchain analysis techniques

+3. When managing undiscovered wallets, what is a recommended step for VASPs?

+Conducting a risk assessment

+4. What is the primary responsibility of a Travel Rule provider in the context of due diligence?

+Providing a channel for VASPs to request information from their counterparties

+5. What is the interoperability issue?

+The challenge of ensuring seamless data exchange across different cryptocurrency platforms and jurisdictions due to differing protocols and solutions for data transmission.

+6. When encountering a discrepancy in the beneficiary's name, what should the beneficiary VASP do if the name differs slightly from the records?

+Re-request the data from the originating VASP or suspend the transaction

+7. What is the best practice for including information about the originating VASP in transaction details?

+Include the information to enhance transparency

+8. Which method is considered the most reliable for verifying the ownership of a self-hosted wallet?

+Cryptographic signature techniques